danielsc/azureml-and-dask/setup-vnet.md

 ![](img/10.png)

 ```
-scp config.json <DNS-name of your DSVM>
+scp config.json <DNS-name of your DSVM>:
 ```

 Now log in to the DSVM